 Robert M. Moore joined Firelands Regional Medical Center in 2005.
 Previously, he was a partner with the law firm of Muehlhauser & Moore in Sandusky, where he provided 16 years of legal service to Firelands Regional Health System.
 His practice included business and commercial litigation; business planning, including nonprofit corporations; real estate transactions; contract negotiations and drafting; estate planning; and employment defense litigation.
 Moore is licensed to practice in all Ohio courts and in U.S. federal courts.
 From 1984 to 1990, Moore served as an assistant prosecuting attorney for Erie County.
 Mr. Moore graduated cum laude from Baldwin-Wallace College in Berea, Ohio, and received his juris doctorate of law from the University of Toledo in 1984.

-Marsha O. Mruk joined Firelands Regional Medical Center in 1985.
-Previously, she worked in two other large community mental health centers in Pennsylvania and after her move to Ohio, in family planning and services for the elderly.
-At Firelands, Mruk is responsible for the administration of the full range of mental health and alcohol and drug services and a 34-bed inpatient psychiatric unit.
-Under her leadership, the behavioral health program has grown to provide services in ten locations across seven counties: Erie, Ottawa, Huron, Seneca, Sandusky, Wyandot and Lorain.
+Marsha Oliver Mruk joined Firelands Regional Medical Center in 1985.
+Previously, she worked in several other large community mental health centers in Pennsylvania and after her move to Ohio, worked both in family planning and services for the elderly.
+At Firelands, Mruk is responsible for the administration of the full range of outpatient mental health and alcohol and drug services and a 34-bed inpatient psychiatric unit.
+Under her leadership, the behavioral health program has grown to provide services in 12 locations across seven counties: Erie, Ottawa, Huron, Seneca, Sandusky, Wyandot and Lorain.
 Duties also include program and business development; grant writing; fiscal management; and interfacing with hospital management, community and government agencies.
 Mruk has over 30 years of experience in behavioral health.
 She earned a bachelor of science degree in social work from California University of Pennsylvania and a master's degree of public administration from the University of Pittsburgh and is a fellow of the American College of Healthcare Executives.

 Patricia S. Martin joined Firelands Regional Medical Center in 1978 as a charge nurse for the pediatrics unit.
 She has since served in various capacities at Firelands Regional Medical Center, including nursing projects coordinator, coordinator of special projects, coordinator of the Hayes Avenue facility services and programs, and director of physician relations.
-She is currently accountable for the planning, implementation and management of organizationwide activities to assess and improve quality and patient satisfaction.
-Specific areas of responsibility include constant survey readiness, infection surveillance and control, infectious diseases, patient safety, professional peer review, concurrent quality processes, patient satisfaction and advocacy, risk management, institutional review board, inpatient wound care, the interfaces and benchmarking with private and public external databases for quality processes and outcomes, trauma and stroke certification, and planned change.
+She is currently accountable for the planning, implementation and management of organization-wide activities to assess and improve quality and patient satisfaction.
+Specific areas of responsibility include constant survey readiness, infection surveillance and control, infectious diseases, patient safety, professional peer review, concurrent quality processes, patient satisfaction and advocacy, risk management, institutional review board, inpatient wound care, the interfaces and bench-marking with private and public external databases for quality processes and outcomes, trauma and stroke certification, and planned change.
 Martin holds a bachelor of science degree in nursing and a master's degree of organization development, both from Bowling Green State University and is a fellow of the American College of Healthcare Executives.

 Jane Arnold joined Firelands Regional Medical Center in 2004 as the director of revenue cycle, bringing over 30 years of experience to the position.
 Prior to joining Firelands, Arnold served as director of revenue cycle of Mercy Hospital in Tiffin, Ohio, and Mercy Hospital in Willard, Ohio.
-Her responsibilities include management of the revenue cycle, insurance verification, medical records and transcription, patient accounting, credit and collection, denial management, chargemaster and clinical audit and compliance.
+Her responsibilities include management of the revenue cycle, insurance verification, medical records and transcription, patient accounting, credit and collection, denial management, charge master and clinical audit and compliance.
 Arnold is a graduate of Hopewell Loudon High School and is a member of the Healthcare Financial Management Association.